Join the BC SPCA Kids Club

 Just to let you know, you have to be at least 16 years old to volunteer with the animals — for safety reasons.
 Animals come to our shelters from all different backgrounds.
 Not all of them are comfortable around young people.
 We don’t want to put them — or you! — at risk.

 Some of our smaller shelters have programs for junior volunteers.
 Usually, an adult has to be with you at all times.
-The best way to find out about volunteering opportunities is to contact your local shelter directly.
+The best way to find out about volunteering opportunities is to contact your local animal centre directly.

 Photo by Linda Mackie